Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Methodology

 We first construct an auditing knowledge graph $\mathcal{G}$ to capture essential smart contract auditing knowledge.
 The graph has a bipartite structure: the DeFi Space encodes business types, Solidity projects, and fine-grained DeFi semantics, while the Vulnerability Space captures vulnerability patterns, auditing findings, and attack types.
 The two spaces are connected through historical traceability between projects and reports and potential causal links between DeFi semantics and vulnerability patterns.
 Knowledge is extracted from historical human auditing records using an LLM-based multi-stage pipeline, which abstracts, classifies, and deduplicates DeFi semantics and vulnerability patterns to incrementally build structured, reusable knowledge.

-Given a new Solidity project, our auditing framework operates as a multi-agent system with a shared Working Memory that tracks execution, coverage, and reflective feedback.
-The Knowledge Mapper first identifies the project’s business types and retrieves associated DeFi semantics and vulnerability patterns, producing multiple semantic–vulnerability pairs.
-Each pair is then sequentially processed through the Specification Generator, Harness Synthesizer, Fuzz Executor, and Finding Reflector.
-Failures in execution or issues in specifications are stored in working memory to guide regeneration of the harness or specification, while confirmed vulnerabilities are reported and ingested back into $\mathcal{G}$.
-This iterative, memory-driven loop enables automated, human-like auditing with continuous refinement and knowledge accumulation.
+Given a new Solidity project, our auditing framework operates as a multi-agent pipeline centered on a shared \repoindex, which represents the codebase as a structured index and provides agents with efficient code exploration tools \ziqiao{like cross-references for state variables and call-graph traversal}.
+The Knowledge Mapper first identifies the project’s business types and retrieves associated DeFi semantics and vulnerability patterns, producing multiple semantic–vulnerability pairs. \ziqiao{Each pair is then sequentially processed through the Specification Generator, PoC Synthesizer, PoC Executor, and Finding Reflector.} This loop enables automated, human-like auditing with knowledge accumulation.